ai-made-approachable/rivet-chat-api/readme.md

 ## Use your own project files
 - Make sure your project file has an input of type "chat-message" and array checked (Type: chat-message[])
 - Open ```config/default.json```
-- Change the values accordingly to your graph
+- Change the values accordingly to your graph (file, graphName, graphInput ...)

 ---